Gathering storm: Firm behind diploma, degree scam springs back into business

 The same building that previously housed the IT company has been renamed and is now employing TCurve Website to cheat students by offering them fake degrees of www.calbrooksuniversity.education, www.mountwilliam.university and www.rfu.education, which are phoney and do not exist beyond the computer and IT domain.
 In operation for the last two years, the company has not mysteriously drawn the attention of law enforcement agencies.
 Confirming this to The News, Director FIA Sindh Amir Farooqi, Addl Director Cyber Crimes Wasi Hyder denied holding any investigations into the IT company TCurve.
 However, another senior officer of the FIA on condition of anonymity confirmed that the company was back in business to cheat and con students for which it has hired 900 employees to run the show in Karachi and Islamabad.
 It is already minting dirty money.
 “The company in June alone earned USD 1.8mn and improved it to USD 2.1mn the next month”, according to the FIA source.

-The cost of a single course is USD7,500 and the business has been profitable for the last two years.
+The cost of a single course is USD7,500 and the business is profiting for the last two years.
 Like before, those benefiting from the fake degrees are followed and blackmailed by impostors posing as officers of different LEAs and further milked for more money in order to be let off.

 The FIA source provided a list of 400 victims based in different countries of the Middle East, the US, the UK, India and southern America, Africa etc, who are being blackmailed into paying millions of dollars by this IT company.